-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 681632), which was awarded to Eveline Crone.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (ERC CoG PROSOCIAL, grant agreement No. 681632), which was awarded to Eveline Crone.

 Erasmus University Rotterdam